WilliamsIdara/WilliamsIdara/README.md

 🔧 Tools & Technologies I Use:
 - Excel | Power BI | SQL | Python
-- Goofle Colab | Git & GitHub
+- Google Colab | Git & GitHub

 💬 Let's Connect:
 Feel free to reach out if you want to collaborate, discuss data projects, or chat about the latest trends in data analytics.
 Let's turn data into insights together! 🚀